 I’d love more insight into how I get “buy-in” to OKRs throughout the organization?

-Our next two webinars will focus on breaking down the OKR Maturity Model and supporting an upward OKR journey.
+Our following two webinars focused on breaking down the OKR Maturity Model and supporting an upward OKR journey.